NightOwlCoder/docZ/weblab-mcp/phase-1/amzn-mcp-tool-development-guide.md

 ### Complex Tools
 - `sim_create_issue` - Complex creation operation with many parameters
-- `edit_quip` - Advanced editing with section targeting
+- `edit_quip` - Additional editing with section targeting
-- `search_sable` - Sophisticated search with multiple options
+- `search_sable` - Complex search with multiple options

 **Learning Approach:** A highly effective way to learn tool development is to study existing tools.
 Start with simple tools to understand the basic pattern, then explore more complex implementations as you gain confidence.

 ## Next Steps

-After creating your basic tool, consider these advanced enhancements:
+After creating your basic tool, consider these additional enhancements:
 - **Improve Error Handling:** Add more specific error types and messages
 - **Add Caching:** Implement caching for frequently accessed data
 - **Optimize Performance:** Refine rate limiting and connection reuse